Transport in Belfast: Seaport

 The Port of Belfast is the busiest ferry port on the island of Ireland with over 1.2 million passengers annually.
 Belfast also has a large port, used for exporting and importing goods and for passenger ferry services.
-Stena Line run regular services to Stranraer in Scotland using their Superfast VII & VIII vessels, with a crossing time of around 2 hours 15 minutes.
+Stena Line run regular services to Cairnryan in Scotland using their Superfast VII & VIII vessels, with a crossing time of around 2 hours 15 minutes.
 They also run a passenger/cargo ferry to and from Liverpool using the Stena Lagan or Stena Mersey, with a crossing time of eight hours.
 There are seasonal sailings to Douglas, Isle of Man that are operated by the Isle of Man Steam Packet Company (formally SeaCat).